jballardo/MATH-105-052/index.md

 ## Course Description

 This course presents the concepts of precalculus from four points of view: geometric (graphs), numeric (tables), symbolic (formulas), and written (verbal descriptions).
 The emphasis is on the mathematical modeling of real-life problems using linear, polynomial, exponential, logarithmic, and trigonometric functions.
 Students develop their reading, writing, and questioning skills in an interactive classroom setting.

+## Textbook

+Data, Functions, and Graphs - Math 105, University of Michigan Functions Modeling Change: A Preparation for Calculus Connally, Hughes-Hallett, Gleason, et. al. 5th Edition (New edition)